Rilpivirine

 Reproductive toxicology studies

 Studies in animals have shown no evidence of relevant embryonic or foetal toxicity or an effect on reproductive function.
-There was no teratogenicity with rilpivirine in rats and rabbits.
-The exposures (based on AUC) at the embryo-foetal No Observed Adverse Effects Levels (NOAELs) in rats and rabbits were respectively 15 and 70 times higher than the exposure in humans (minimum 12 years of age and weighing more than 32 kg) at the recommended dose of 25 mg once daily.
+There was no teratogenicity with oral rilpivirine in rats and rabbits.
+The exposures at the embryo-foetal No Observed Adverse Effects Levels (NOAELs) in rats and rabbits were respectively ≥12 times and ≥57 times the exposure in humans at the maximum recommended human daily dose of 25 mg once daily in HIV-1 infected patients or 600 mg or 900 mg intramuscular injection dose of rilpivirine long-acting injectable suspension.

 Carcinogenesis and mutagenesis

-Rilpivirine was evaluated for carcinogenic potential by oral gavage administration to mice and rats up to 104 weeks.
-At the lowest tested doses in the carcinogenicity studies, the systemic exposures (based on AUC) to rilpivirine were greater than 12-fold (mice) and greater than 1.4-fold (rats), relative to the expected exposure in humans at a dose of 25 mg once daily.
+Oral rilpivirine was evaluated for carcinogenic potential by oral gavage administration to mice and rats up to 104 weeks.
+At the lowest tested doses in the carcinogenicity studies, the systemic exposures (based on AUC) to rilpivirine were ≥17 times (mice) and ≥2 times (rats) the exposure in humans at the maximum recommended human daily dose of 25 mg once daily in HIV-1 infected patients or 600 mg or 900 mg intramuscular injection dose of rilpivirine long-acting injectable suspension.
 In rats, there were no drug-related neoplasms.
 In mice, rilpivirine was positive for hepatocellular neoplasms in both males and females.
 The observed hepatocellular findings in mice may be rodent-specific.

 Rilpivirine has tested negative in the absence and presence of a metabolic activation system in the in vitro Ames reverse mutation assay and the in vitro clastogenicity mouse lymphoma assay.
 Rilpivirine did not induce chromosomal damage in the in vivo micronucleus test in mice.